home edit page issue tracker

 Genre: fiction

 Questions, comments?
 General annotation questions (either Abkhaz-specific or cross-linguistic) can be raised in the main UD issue tracker.
 You can report bugs in this treebank in the treebank-specific issue tracker on Github.
 If you want to collaborate, please contact [paul • meurer (æt) uib • no].
-Development of the treebank happens directly in the UD repository, so you may submit bug fixes as pull requests against the dev branch.
+Development of the treebank happens outside the UD repository.
+If there are bugs, either the original data source or the conversion procedure must be fixed.
+Do not submit pull requests against the UD repository.

 Annotation Source